Jon Hamm biography

 In 2008, Jon returned to the big screen playing Michael Granier in The Day the Earth Stood Still.
 He was heard in the animated hit Shrek Forever After (2010) and co-starred with James Franco and Mary-Louise Parker in the independent feature Howl, which premiered at the 2010 Sundance Film Festival.
 He also played a starring role in Ben Affleck's critically-acclaimed film The Town, which screened at the Toronto International Film Festival.

 Since then, Jon has appeared in Zack Snyder's epic action fantasy Sucker Punch (2011) and the comedies Bridesmaids (2011) and Friends with Kids (2012).
 Next he starred in the Walt Disney baseball picture, Million Dollar Arm (2014), and lent his voice to the animated film Minions (2015).

-Jon can now be seen as himself in the comedy Absolutely Fabulous: The Movie (2016), as Walter in the drama Marjorie Prime (2016), as Craig in the drama Aardvark (2016), and Tim Jones in the comedy Keeping Up with the Joneses (2016).
+Jon played himself in the comedy Absolutely Fabulous: The Movie (2016), Walter in the drama Marjorie Prime (2016), Craig in the drama Aardvark (2016), and Tim Jones in the comedy Keeping Up with the Joneses (2016).